PX4/PX4-user_guide/en/releases/README.md

 After the consensus from the maintainers, the point release gets made:

 1. The `patch version` of the last beta release (e.g. `M.m.0-beta9`) gets renamed to include the release name (e.g. `M.m.0/M.m.0-beta9`)
-2. New tag for the last beta release commit gets tagged (as `M.m.0`) by [Daniel](https://github.com/dagar)
+2. New tag for the last beta release commit gets tagged (as `M.m.0`) by the 'Release manager'
 3. Release notes are prepared in Github side collaboratively by maintainers
-4. Public new point release announcement gets made via Social media / Mailing list by [Ramon](https://github.com/mrpollo)
+4. Public new point release announcement gets made via Social media / Mailing list by the 'Release manager'

 ### Patch release